pyofficial/iqud-rsvp-system/README.md

 The application will be available at `http://127.0.0.1:8000/`

 ## 📌 Features
-- Guest user can check Events
+- Guest users can check events
 - User authentication
-- RSVP system for loggedin users to attend / Withdraw events
+- RSVP system for logged-in users to attend/withdraw from events

 ## 🛠️ Technologies Used
 - Laravel 10
 - MySQL
 - Livewire (for interactive UI components)
-- Bootstarp CSS (for styling)
+- Bootstrap CSS (for styling)